Donnybrook, Western Australia: Tourism

-Donnybrook has many town icons bearing the apple.
+Donnybrook has many structures bearing apple representations.
 On the main street, apple-shaped lights line the entrance of the Old Railway Station.
 These lights have recently been restored.
 Atop the east Donnybrook hill is a 20 m tower with an apple at the top.
-The apple is part of The Big Apple Farmstay.(formerly the Big Apple Tourist and Wildlife Park).
+The apple is part of the Big Apple Farmstay (formerly the Big Apple Tourist and Wildlife Park).
 From the top of the apple, farmstay guests can view Donnybrook and its surrounding areas.
 The Lady Williams big apple is made of fibreglass and is 7.5 m tall with a diameter of 6.5 m, making it one of Australia's "Big Things".

 Apple festival

 The Donnybrook Apple Festival is held every year during Easter.
 During the apple festival, the citizens of Donnybrook gather at Egan Park to celebrate the apple.
-The festival includes agricultural displays, a sideshow alley, a Saturday evening concert & fireworks display and a street parade.
-During the street parade the Catholic Church of Donnybrook blesses the holy apple, assuring a good harvest in the years to come.
+The festival includes agricultural displays, a sideshow alley, a Saturday evening concert and fireworks display and a street parade.
+During the street parade the Catholic church in Donnybrook blesses the holy apple, assuring a good harvest in the years to come.

-The Apple Festival also had a mascot, Donny Applebrook, created in 1997.
+The Apple Festival also had a mascot called Donny Applebrook, created in 1997.
 Donny was a giant green apple who promoted the festival.